jimshowalter/architecture-enforcer/README.md

 Unresolved types and illegal references are written to the output directory (if strict is not specified).

+Unresolved types are written as the fully-qualified type name, one type per line.

+Illegal references are written in a format designed to be easy to machine read:

+referringType!referringComponent!referringLayer!referringDepth!referredToType!referredToComponent!referredToLayer!referredToDepth

+For example:

+com.jimandlisa.app.one.App1!App One!App!1|com.jimandlisa.app.two.App2!App Two!App!1

+The Problem objects for illegal references have a detail field that presents the same information in a more human-readable format:

+type com.jimandlisa.app.one.App1 in component 'App One' in layer 'App' depth 1 refers to type com.jimandlisa.app.two.App2 in component 'App Two' in layer 'App' depth 1

 Notes:

 * Typically a project uses a bunch of third-party classes, and/or classes from inside your company but outside the project being decomposed.
 List packages to ignore in a file you specify with the -i command-line argument.